 - Citrus Fruit

 The river also supports a thriving mining industry.
 Materials like petroleum, natural gas, coal, uranium ore, silver, lead, gold, potash, and gypsum are mined and harvested in the basin.
-For residents and tourists, the Rio Grande River and its basin provide recreational spaces where people can visit national and state parks and monuments, go rafting, and even fish and hunt.
+The Rio Grande River and its basin provide recreational spaces for residents and tourists to visit national and state parks and monuments, go rafting, and even fish and hunt.

 The Rio Grande is a Spanish name and means the “Big River.”
 When the river is referred to as the Río Grande del Norte, it translates to the “Great River of the North.”
 In Mexico, its name is different, with locals calling it the Río Bravo or Río Bravo del Norte.
 “Bravo” in Spanish means fierce or brave.